Mayfly277/mayfly277.github.io/_posts/2022-07-20-GOADv2-pwning-part5.md

 tags :  AD, Lab, samaccountname, nopac, printnightmare
 ---

-On the previous post ([Goad pwning part4]({% link _posts/2022-07-12-GOADv2-pwning-part4.md %})) we played with relay ntlm.
+In the previous post ([Goad pwning part4]({% link _posts/2022-07-12-GOADv2-pwning-part4.md %})) we played with relay ntlm.
-For this part we will continue on what to do with a valid account on the domain.
+During this article we will continue to discover what can be done using a valid domain account

 ![account_on_domain.png](/assets/blog/GOAD/account_on_domain.png)